datablast-analytics/blast-docs/docs/project/pipeline/pipeline.md

 - `id`: Name of the pipeline.
 - `schedule`: Schedule information in the form of a cron job.
 - `start_date`: Start date of the pipeline.
+- `default_connections`: Default connections to use for the tasks in the pipeline, if no task specific connection is specified.
 - `notifications`: Specify the notification channels to be used.
 For more information see [Notifications](project/pipeline/notifications/notifications.md)